Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Daniel David Tempesta - Nuance Communications, Inc.

-... that you relate to is not related to mCarbon, it was – mCarbon was a small piece of that.
+Yes.
+And the $50 million that you related to is not related to mCarbon, it was – mCarbon was a small piece of that.
 We also did a purchase of some IP.

 Tom Roderick - Stifel, Nicolaus & Co., Inc.

 Perfect.
 Okay.
 That's helpful.
-A much bigger picture question here for you, Paul, as you think about the Automotive segments, I know, it's much too early to expect any contribution to that business from the autonomous and semi-autonomous vehicle segment, but how do you think about how you want to see the business invest in that opportunity over the next 12 months to 24 months?
-Do you think about that as a big opportunity for Nuance if you look out three years to five years, or is it too early to even consider making investments on the R&D side there?
+A much bigger picture question here for you, Paul, as you think about the Automotive segment.
+I know it's much too early to expect any contribution to that business from the autonomous and semi-autonomous vehicle segment.
+But how do you think about how you want to see the business invest in that opportunity over the next 12 months to 24 months?
+Do you think about that as a big opportunity for Nuance if you look out three years to five years?
+Or is it too early to even consider making investments on the R&D side there?

 Paul A. Ricci - Nuance Communications, Inc.

 Well, it's not our plan to join a very crowded field in the technologies associated directly with autonomous driving.
-But, the automotive manufacturers, as you know see a transformation going on in the vision of the automobile in the near to medium future that includes a far more robust connected car in part to enjoy the benefits of more autonomous driving.
+But the automotive manufacturers, as you know, see a transformation going on in the vision of the automobile in the near to medium future that includes a far more robust connected car, in part to enjoy the benefits of more autonomous driving.
 And we do participate in that vision of a connected car and that, I think, relates to the investments I was referring to earlier.
 We're doing very well in that business and it remains a major focus of growth for us as we look out over the three-year horizon.

 Tom Roderick - Stifel, Nicolaus & Co., Inc.